Guardian teams up with New York Times over Snowden documents

 The Times and the Guardian previously collaborated on stories related to alleged phone hacking by British tabloid newspapers and on coverage of secret U.S. military and diplomatic documents made available by U.S. Army soldier Bradley Manning to the WikiLeaks website.

-(This story has been corrected to delete reference to representatives of the Guardian in paragraph 4)
+(The story was refiled to delete reference to representatives of the Guardian in paragraph 4)

 (Reporting By Mark Hosenball; Editing by Mohammad Zargham)